 Gal Ariely is senior lecturer at the Department of Politics & Government, Ben-Gurion University of the Negev, Israel.
-Employing cross-national analysis and experimental survey research he examine political attitudes and national identity.
+Employing cross-national analysis and experimental survey research, he examines political attitudes and national identity.
 In addition, his research addresses methodological questions of measurements across different contexts.
-His currently working on a book project “Israeli Democracy: Reality or Myth”.
-The book seeks to untangle the conflicting interpretations of the Israeli regime by focusing on the structural factors shaping the regime rather than seeking to correctly classify it.
-It focus is the question: Which factors undermine and which factors support Israel’s levels of ‘democraticness’ across different dimensions and zones of control.
+He’s currently working on a book project Israeli Democracy: Reality or Myth.
+The book seeks to untangle the conflicting interpretations of the Israeli regime by focusing on the structural factors shaping the regime rather than seeking to classify it.
+It’s focus is the question: Which factors undermine and which factors support Israel’s levels of “democraticness” across different dimensions and zones of control.